 The PhD program at the Shidler College of Business reflects the College's philosophy that a broad and cross-functional orientation is necessary to appreciate complex business problems that extend beyond the narrow confines of a particular discipline.
 It is small and individualized.
 It enables students to pursue their own areas of interest.
 Only full-time study is allowed.

-Doctoral candidates choose one specialization from among six areas: Accounting, Finance, Information Technology Management, Marketing, Organization and Strategy, and Travel Industry Management.
+Doctoral students choose one specialization from among six areas: Accounting, Finance, Information Technology Management, Marketing, Organization and Strategy, and Travel Industry Management.

 Required Courses